Why You Should Avoid Bulk Follows and Bulk Unfollows on Twitter

 When you search the internet, you may come upon with some applications which provide a bulk follow or bulk unfollow features regardless of Twitter’s rules & policies.
 Please note that Twitter monitors all accounts for aggressive or automated following and follow churn and takes actions against both users and applications who try to abuse the system and usually bans them.
 That’s why we strongly advise not to use that kind of unauthorized applications or tools.

 At Circleboom, we listen to our users very carefully and care about their concerns.
 We use our own product with our personal accounts as well as our brand accounts on a daily basis.
-That’s why we put our service quality, speed and user experience on top of our priority list.
-Last week’s mobile update to speed up follow and unfollow tools is a result of this determination.
+That’s why we put our service quality and user experience on top of our priority list.
 We’re committed to our product, and every day we’re working all to make it even greater!

 Happy Circlebooming 🙂